MartijnPieterse/IntroToSpartan/README.md

 Somehow put all the build commands in a makefile.
 But this might not be feasible.
 Don't know.

+BUGS
+====

+One of the switches from my LogicStart Wing came off, so none of the projects use switch 7.

 Changelog
 =========

+__2014-04-12__

+Chapter 17 (part, due to being unable to see any switch bouncing.
+To be investigated later..)

 __2014-04-05__